 I’m a great listener! …just make sure no one lets my wife read this!
 All joking aside, I don’t think I’m alone in my inability to listen at times.
 Most of us want to share our thoughts and ideas.
 Why?
 Because we thought them, and they seem to make sense.
-What I’ve learned, however, is that my best thoughts are formed after I spend a lot of time listening.
+What I’ve learned, however, is that my best thoughts are formed after I spend a lot of time listening. [callout]This is a 3 part series about how we can continue to learn beyond the traditional classroom setting.[/callout]

 I’m offering four ways we can continue to learn by listening.
 Maybe we’ll be able to find some ‘art’ in all the noise.